-Pushmataha County does have a Hazard Mitigation Plan, but it was not available for use for this study.
+Noble County has a Hazard Mitigation Plan in progress, but was not available for use in this study.

 C.2.1.1.
 Historical Data on Natural Disasters and Other Hazards

 Data on historical damages and casualties is typically collected as part of a Hazard Mitigation Plan preparation to determine the appropriate planning measures and actions to take before and after an event.